 So, I’ve done my running records, sight word assessments, primary spelling inventories, and I’m off to the races!
 I am slowly guiding my students toward independently accessing educational technology on our 1:1 iPads, and seeing how I can pair up tasks with our New York State first grade curricula.

-So here are my “elite eight” thoughts for my first quarter back, which are going to be topics for further blog posts:
+So here are my “elite eight” thoughts for my first quarter back, which may . or may not inspire further blog posts:

 Thanks in advance for coming on this journey with me!
 Stay tuned for more fun… and as always, please share/follow this blog!
 Your comments, questions, and discussion ideas are welcome too.